 6. Add the human touch.

-Out of 100 lenders websites that were audited only 11 offered some form of live chat and none of them offered 24/7 support.
+Out of 100 lenders, websites that were audited only 11 offered some form of live chat and none of them provided 24/7 support.
 Why, when your potential customers can apply for a loan 24 hours a day and 7 days a week?
 Think of it this way, would you allow your consumers to come into one of your branches to fill out an application and not offer to assist them or at a minimum be available to answer their questions?
-This is exactly what most lenders are doing to their online users.
-A solid remedy to this is to have 24/7 live chat on your website.
+This is precisely what most lenders are doing to their online users.
+A substantial remedy to this is to have 24/7 live chat on your website.
 This may sound expensive and complicated, but thanks to companies like BorrowerHQ, it isn't.
-If your borrowers know they can get their questions and concerns answered in real time they will be more likely to complete their application.
+If your borrowers know they can get their questions and concerns answered in real time, they will be more likely to complete their application.

-It's 2018 and 5.1 billion people are are browsing the internet via their smart devices.
+It's 2018, and 5.1 billion people are browsing the internet via their smart devices.
 That's a vast number of people that potentially want to borrow from you.
-So it is aboslutely in your best interest to make your online applications as customer friendly as possible.
+So it is entirely in your best interest to make your online applications as customer friendly as possible.
 Take the time to track, test and optimize your loan applications.
 By doing so, you will encourage your potential borrowers to take the time to finish filling out their forms.
 It's a win, win.